 We are CHANGE

-CHANGE participates in the Leiden Institute for Brain and Cognition (LIBC), which is an interfaculty research network
+CHANGE platform is located at the developmental and educational psychology department at Leiden University.
+CHANGE members participates in the Leiden Institute for Brain and Cognition (LIBC), which is an interfaculty research network

 focusing on science valorisation and outreach, stimulating interdisciplinary exchange of knowledge and expertise on topics related to brain and cognition based at Leiden University (see www.libc-leiden.nl or libc-junior.nl for the LIBC junior hotspot).